NefelibataJay/DialectMoE/READEME.md

 ## Abstract

-Dialect speech recognition has always been one of the challenges in Automatic Speech Recognition (ASR) systems.
+Dialect speech recognition has always been one of the challenges in Automatic Speech Recognition (ASR) systems.
 While lots of ASR systems perform well in Mandarin, their performance significantly drops when handling dialect speech.
 This is mainly due to the obvious differences between dialects and Mandarin in pronunciation and the data scarcity of dialect speech.
 In this paper, we propose DialectMoE, a Chinese multi-dialects speech recognition model based on